Ricardogll/Audio-Research/docs/readme.md

 ### TODO 4

 Allocate all channels you will need and set their angles.
-I will use SetChannelsAngles() the will set channel 0 with angle 0, channel 1 with angle 1, etc. Feel free to use a channel every 2 degrees or more if you want on your project.
+I will use SetChannelsAngles() that will set channel 0 with angle 0, channel 1 with angle 1, etc. Feel free to use a channel every 2 degrees or more if you want on your project.

+*img 4.1

+## TODO 5

+Now that we have the channels ready to play audio in all directions its time to play an fx on the a channel according to its position and distance.

+Remember the uint channel we recieve is the same as the angle from where the sound is coming.
+Check if the channel is in use, and if it is go onto the next one. *You can use [Mix_Playing](http://sdl.beuc.net/sdl.wiki/Mix_Playing) to check the state of the channel.*

+If we reach channel 360, start over with channel 0.